apache/directory-site/source/fortress/overview.md

 Included are the following components:

 * Core  - Java Authorization SDK
-* Realm - Java EE security for Apache Tomcat
+* Realm - Security provider for Apache Tomcat
 * Rest  - HTTP protocol wrappers for the APIs using Apache CXF
 * Web   - HTML pages and framework for the APIs using Apache Wicket